MicrosoftDocs/azure-devops-docs/docs/artifacts/includes/nuget/publish.md

 ### Install and publish a sample NuGet package

-If you don't have a NuGet package but want to practice the steps to publish our packages to your feed, you can install the _HelloWorld_ sample package.
+If you don't have a NuGet package but want to practice the steps to publish NuGet packages to your feed, you can install the _HelloWorld_ sample package.

 1. Install the sample NuGet package: